 Tip #3: Learn The Relationship Between Influence Diagrams and Risk Management

-The influence diagram process for the Project Management Professional (PMP) Certification is often closely related with risk management processes.
+The influence diagram process for the Project Management Professional (PMP) Certification is often closely related to risk management processes.
 Make sure to analyze how influence diagrams assist in both qualitative and quantitative risk assessments.

 Tip #4: Analyze the Support Influence Diagrams Offer Towards Decision Making